 The table below sets forth the number of shares of our Series C redeemable convertible preferred stock purchased by our executive officers, directors, holders of more than 5% of our capital stock and their affiliated entities or immediate family members.
-Each share of Series C redeemable convertible preferred stock in the table below were converted into one share of our common stock upon the completion of our initial public offering.
+In December 2020, each share of Series C redeemable convertible preferred stock in the table below was converted into one share of our common stock upon the completion of our initial public offering.

-Name Series C Redeemable Convertible Preferred Stock (#) Aggregate Purchase Price (\$) Greater than 5% stockholders: OrbiMed Private Investments VI, LP(1) 3,918,279 13,361,331 U.S. Venture Partners XII, L.P.(2) 1,128,289 3,847,465
+Name Series C Redeemable Convertible Preferred Stock (#) Greater than 5% stockholders: OrbiMed Private Investments VI, LP(1) 3,918,279 13,361,331 U.S. Venture Partners XII, L.P.(2) 1,128,289 3,847,465

-(1) OrbiMed Capital GP VI LLC (OrbiMed GP), is the general partner of OrbiMed VI.
+OrbiMed GP is the general partner of OrbiMed VI.
 OrbiMed Advisors is the managing member of OrbiMed GP.
 Dr. Thompson, the Chairman of our Board of Directors, is a managing partner at OrbiMed Advisors.